karunakarrao/DevOps/Docker/Docker-notes.md

 **REST API:** The REST API acts as a bridge between the daemon and the client.
 Any command issued using the client passes through the API to finally reach the daemon.

+**Docker Daemon:** The daemon (dockerd) is a process that keeps running in the background and waits for commands from the client.
+The daemon is capable of managing various Docker objects.

 "Docker uses a client-server architecture.
 The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers".
 You as a user will usually execute commands using the client component.
 The client then use the REST API to reach out to the long running daemon and get your work done.

 Docker: Install
 -------------------